buzzware/super_model/docs/refactoring.md

-extension SuperAnimalMappableFields
+class SuperAnimalMappableFields
 mixin SuperAnimalMappableMixin
 extension SuperAnimalSuperModelGeneratedFields
-mixin SuperAnimalSuperModelMixin
+mixin SuperAnimalMeta

-Change the code generation so that *MappableMixin eg. SuperAnimalMappableMixin mixes in  *SuperModelMixin eg. SuperAnimalSuperModelMixin so that *SuperModelMixin does not need to be mixed into SuperAnimal
+Change the code generation so that *MappableMixin eg. SuperAnimalMappableMixin mixes in  *Meta eg. SuperAnimalMeta so that *Meta does not need to be mixed into SuperAnimal